-2.1.2 Lessons Learned from the Previous FST
+2.1.4 Lessons Learned from the Previous FST

-In 2007, the LWS program awarded grants to five groups (Vourlidas, Yurchyshyn, Lugaz, Jahn, and Bieber) to assemble a TR&T Focus Team on "Prediction of the Interplanetary Magnetic Field Vector Bz at L1."
-Although worthwhile studies were undoubtedly performed by each group, there are several reasons that the FST was not as successful as it could have been (Vourlidas, Personal Communication, 2014).
+In 2007, the LWS program awarded grants to five groups (Drs.
+Vourlidas, Yurchyshyn, Lugaz, Jahn, and Bieber) to assemble a TR&T Focus Team on "Prediction of the Interplanetary Magnetic Field Vector Bz at L1."
+Although the individual team members were undoubtedly productive, there are several reasons that the FST was not as successful as it could have been (Vourlidas, Personal Communication, 2014).
 First, the team members did not work well together.
 To a large degree, they did not "buy in" to the topic's goal.
-Second, the proposals were on very disparate topics, including muon measurements and global CME modeling.
+Second, the proposals were on very disparate and unconnected topics, ranging from muon measurements to global CME modeling.
 Our proposed effort resolves, or at least mitigates these issues.
 By pre-defining the team, we have identified the key people and their roles in achieving the single objective of the proposed work.
-We have "buy in" from the members because all agreed to participate as necessary to support the project's goal.
-Moreover, various subsets of the proposed team have worked successfully within other teams over many years.
+We also have "buy in" from the members because all have agreed to participate as necessary to support the project's goal.
+Moreover, various sub-groups of the team have worked successfully within other teams over many years.